basrihsn/rsschool-devops-course-tasks/README.md

 ## AWS VPC Infrastructure with Terraform

-This project contains Terraform configuration to create a robust AWS VPC infrastructure with public and private subnets across multiple Availability Zones.
+This project contains Terraform configuration to create a robust AWS VPC infrastructure with public and private subnets across multiple availability zones.

 ## Architecture